hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

 We see that now we have 3 coefficients:

--   “Intercept” corresponds to bloodO bloodtype (our reference level)
+- "Intercept" corresponds to bloodO bloodtype (our reference level)
--   “bloodtype_bloodA_vs_bloodO” corresponds to the difference between the reference level and bloodA
+- "bloodtype_bloodA_vs_bloodO" corresponds to the difference between the reference level and bloodA
--   “bloodtype_bloodB_vs_bloodO” corresponds to the difference between the reference level and bloodB
+- "bloodtype_bloodB_vs_bloodO" corresponds to the difference between the reference level and bloodB

 We could obtain the difference between bloodO and any of the two bloodtypes easily:

 ``` r
 res1_bloodA_bloodO <- results(dds, contrast = list("bloodtype_bloodA_vs_bloodO"))
 res1_bloodB_bloodO <- results(dds, contrast = list("bloodtype_bloodB_vs_bloodO"))
 ```

 For comparing bloodA vs bloodB, however, we need to compare two coefficients with each other to check whether they are themselves different (check the slide to see the illustration).
 This is how the standard DESeq syntax would be:

 ``` r
 res1_bloodA_bloodB <- results(dds, contrast = list("bloodtype_bloodA_vs_bloodO",
                                                  "bloodtype_bloodB_vs_bloodO"))
 ```

 However, following our three steps detailed in the first section, we can define our comparisons from the design matrix:

 ``` r
 # define the model matrix